Stars and Honey Protein Bars: Homemade Energy Bar Recipe

 Serving Suggestions & Seasonal Twists

-- The Morning Glory: Add 1/4 cup of dried cranberries and 1 tablespoon of orange zest to the mix for a bright, breakfast-focused bar.
+3. The Morning Glory: Add dried cranberries and orange zest for a fresh, fruity taste.

-- The Salty Star: Drizzle the finished, chilled bars with a tiny bit of melted dark chocolate and a heavy pinch of flakey sea salt.
+4. The Salty Star: Finish with a light drizzle of melted chocolate and a pinch of sea salt.

 Conclusion